jeanbaptistemora/fluidattacks-universe2/docs/src/docs/about/faq/estimation.md

 slug: /about/faq/estimation
 ---

-### What kind of information does Fluid Attacks need in order to provide a quotation?
+### What information is needed in order to provide a quotation?

 To provide a proposal,
 we need to determine